bratdr/iot-pern-prisma/README.md

 | npm run dev   | Runs the app in the development mode.               |
 | npm run build | Builds the app for production to the `dist` folder. |
 | npm run serve | Serves the production build from the `dist` folder. |

+for more scripts you can read the package.json in backend and frontend folder